Ben Spies: 2012

 Spies remained with the factory Yamaha team into the season, again partnering Jorge Lorenzo.
 Spies placed eleventh in the first two races of the season in Qatar and Jerez, before taking his first top ten with eighth in Portugal.
 After missing out on the points at Le Mans, Spies finished tenth in Catalunya before three top-five finishes in succession; he took a fifth-place finish at Silverstone before a pair of fourths at Assen and the Sachsenring.
 He finished eleventh at Mugello, falling 119 points behind teammate Lorenzo in the standings.
 He retired from each of the following three races, before taking a pair of fifth-place finishes at the Grands Prix in San Marino and Aragon.
 An issue with his bike's brakes forced a retirement in Japan, while he crashed out in Malaysia; he suffered injuries in the accident which ruled him out for the rest of the season.
 He finished tenth in the final championship standings, with 88 points.

 On July 24, it was announced that Spies would leave the factory Yamaha team at the end of the 2012 season, making way for the returning Valentino Rossi.
 On September 12, it was announced that Spies would remain in MotoGP for the season, joining the satellite Pramac Racing Ducati squad as part of a two-rider team alongside Moto2 graduate Andrea Iannone.

 2013

 After finishing the first two races of the season with the Pramac Ducati squad, Spies was out of many races due to injury.
 He made an attempt to return at Indianapolis, but crashed and suffered more injuries, ruling him out for most of the rest of the season.
 However, on October 26, during the Japanese GP weekend at Motegi, he announced his retirement from racing due to his injuries.

 Rahal Ducati Moto team principal

 On October 18, 2023, Ducati Indianapolis announced Spies as team principal for the 2024 MotoAmerica season as a Supersport class team.
 The team will be owned by INDYCAR star Graham Rahal, who owns two Ducati dealerships.
+The team will be a four-motorcycle team in 2026, with one Superbike and three Supersport Ducati motorcycles.